dotnet/docs/docs/core/versions/_trash.md

 ### Target frameworks

 Target framework versions are updated when new APIs are added.
 They have no concept of patch version, since they represent API shape and not implementation concerns.
-Major and minor versioning follows the SemVer rules specified earlier, and coincides with the `MAJOR` and `MINOR` numbers of the .NET Core distributions that implement them.
+Major and minor versioning follows the SemVer rules specified earlier, and coincides with the `MAJOR` and `MINOR` numbers of the .NET Core distributions that implement them or the .NET Standard version that defines them.

 ## Versioning in practice